Features

 What Munin actually does.

-This page shows the loop from old sessions to a usable next step.
+This page shows the loop from past sessions to a usable next step.

 The full flow, step by step

 Your sessions in.
-A resume brief out.
-Proof in the middle.
+A handoff brief out.
+A check in the middle.

-This is the loop: session history goes in, a short resume comes out, and Munin checks that summary before trusting it.
+This is the loop: session history goes in, a short handoff comes out, and Munin checks that summary before trusting it.

 Flow diagram.
-Three input moments — took a break, branch switch, interrupted debug — feed into the sessions journal.
-The journal passes through a rejection taxonomy and a durable authority log, which compile into a kernel.
-The compiled kernel emits a resume brief and a nudge queue to the agent.
-A replay-eval oracle sits below the kernel as a proof gate.
+Three input moments - took a break, branch switch, interrupted debug - feed into the sessions journal.
+The journal passes through correction reasons and an auditable decision log, which become project memory.
+That memory emits a handoff brief and a next-step queue to the agent.
+A replay check sits below the memory as a safety check.

 Read it top-to-bottom.
 The three moments at the top are where you lose context.
 They feed raw session data from Claude Code and Codex.
-Munin applies a rejection taxonomy (bad-rule, wrong-scope, not-now, contradict) and writes every decision to an append-only log.
-That log is projected into a compiled kernel — not an index you query, a compiled state the agent reads at session start.
-The kernel emits a resume brief and a nudge queue.
-On the right, a replay-eval oracle gates promotion: if the score drops, Munin falls back to deterministic packets instead of shipping a stale kernel.
+Munin records correction reasons (bad-rule, wrong-scope, not-now, contradict) and writes every decision to an append-only log.
+That log becomes project memory - not an index you query, but the state the agent reads at session start.
+The memory emits a handoff brief and a next-step queue.
+On the right, a replay check decides whether the brief is safe to use.
+If the score drops, Munin falls back to deterministic packets instead of shipping stale memory.

 It reads past sessions.